sokil/statsd-http-proxy/README.md

 ## Testing

-It is usefull for testing to start netcat UDP server, listening for connections and watch incoming metrics.
+It is useful for testing to start `netcat` UDP server, listening for connections and watch incoming metrics.
 To start server run:
 ```
 nc -kluv localhost 8125
 ```